 A 12-character alphanumeric identifier used in SAM.gov and other federal government systems as a way to identify a unique entity.
 Those who are new to SAM.gov can register their entity or just get a Unique Entity ID by signing in to SAM.gov and selecting "Get Started."

-If you are a award recipient who just needs a Unique Entity ID for subaward reporting, choose "Get Unique Entity ID."
+If you are an award recipient who just needs a Unique Entity ID for subaward reporting, choose "Get Unique Entity ID."

 If you want to bid directly on contracts or grants from the federal government, choose "Register Entity."